JimMaastricht5/birdclassifier/README.md

 9. [Note: add link here] Setup a developer Twitter account for the bot to broadcast to...  twitter has good directions
 10. Setup a free account on OpenWeatherMap (http://api.openweathermap.org)cat
 11. create your auth.py file with the Twitter keys and the open weather key.
-    set a file in the birdclassifier directory and call it auth.py
+    set a file in the birdclassifier directory and call it auth.py.
+I would suggest using "nano auth.py"
-    enter the keys from your twitter account into the file
+    enter the keys from your twitter account into the file.
    \# Twitter keys
    api_key =''
    api_secret_key =''
    access_token= ''
    access_token_secret = ''
    bear_token = ''
+   client_id = ''
+   client_secret = ''
    \# weather
    weather_key = ''
    \# google
    google_json_key = ''
-12. Note: what about google GCS key?
+13. Note: what about google GCS containesd in the json_key_file?
-13. [Note: add crontab setup] I have some bash scripts to start the process every day on a schedule.
+14. [Note: add crontab setup] I have some bash scripts to start the process every day on a schedule.

 The complete project spans several repos: